ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 Name: Breath Weapon
 Cost: 4 points
 Description:
-You are capable expending a hit die to expel a 15 foot cone or 20 foot by 5 foot line of energy (your choice) from your body.
+You are capable expending a hit die as an action to expel a 15 foot cone or 20 foot by 5 foot line of energy (your choice) from your body.
+A creature caught in the area of effect must make a dexterity saving throw or take 3d6 + Your constitution modifier damage of the type you chose, or half as much on a success.
 When you choose this feature choose a type of damage from: Lightning, Fire, Acid, Poison, Necrotic, or Radiant.
-A creature caught in the area of effect must make a dexterity saving throw or take 3d6 + Your constitution modifier damage of the type you chose, or half as much on a success.
+You may use this feature a number of times equal to your proficiency bonus per rest.
 ```

 ```
 Name: Spikes
-Cost: 1 points
+Cost: 1 points, 4 points to increase damage to 5 piercing, 8 points to increase damage to 8 piercing
 Description:
 Thorny spines cover your body.
 When a creature successfully grapples or is grappled by you or starts their turn grappling or being grappled by you they take 3 piercing damage.
 ```